Bonzai-Dev/AutoServe/README.md

 - AutoServe uses an open-source Python library called OpenCV for image detection.
 It detects items on the screen and NPC orders to automate the tasks and determine where to click.

 ## How do I use it?
-- Obtain the executable or build from source.
+- Obtain the executable from the lates version of the program or build from source.
 - Modify the settings if needed.
 You can also retake the screenshots if the bot isint detecting all the items.
 - Load into the game and start your shift.